dmbarbour/glas/docs/GlasDesign.md

 ### Automatic Buffering

+Glas programs should specify minimal buffering for correct and convenient operation.
+This might involve using `send` instead of `write` in many cases, or occasional use of wires for extended buffers.

-Buffers reduce sensitivity to latency, which supports distributed computation.
-However, manual buffering is awkard and easy to get wrong.
+Manual buffering is awkard and easy to get wrong.
 For example, extending one buffer is often useless without extending several other buffers.

-Glas programs should specify minimal buffering for correct and convenient operation.
-An optimizer or compiler can later grow buffers as needed to support distributed computation.
-This could be supported by annotations.
+So, a Glas compiler should grow buffers based on analysis of opportunity and deployment.

 ### Program Search